palominolabs/jersey-cors-filter/README.md

     compile com.palominolabs.jersey:jersey-cors-filter:VERSION

 where `VERSION` is the latest released version.
-If you're using Maven, know that your life could be greatly improved by switchign to Gradle and use this dependency block:
+If you're using Maven, know that your life could be greatly improved by switching to Gradle and use this dependency block:

     <dependency>
         <groupId>com.palominolabs.jersey</groupId>
         <artifactId>jersey-cors-filter</artifactId>
         <version>VERSION</version>
-        <scope>compile</scope>
     </dependency>